-- XML document — Input data to be converted to other types of documents
+- XML document — Input data to be converted to other document types

-- XSLT stylesheet — A well-formed XML document that contains a set of conversion rules and that’s used as a template for conversion
+- XSLT stylesheet — A well-formed XML document that contains a set of conversion rules and that’s used as a conversion template

 - XSLT processor — An application that receives XML documents and XSLT styles as input data and performs a conversion by applying rules from XSLT styles to XML documents

 - Output document — The result of a conversion

 2. UML-based tools